by aengelson | May 2nd, 2010

 Bia hoi is an integral part of Hanoi life.
 And while beer is served in other parts of Vietnam, the bia hoi phenomenon seems most concentrated in Hanoi.
 The beer itself is one of the local brands–Bia Hanoi or Halida, usually.
 It’s served icy cold in small plastic cups, and it’s crisp, hoppy and refreshing.
 It’s not Redhook ESB or Full Sail IPA, but on a hot day with a plate of fried tofu, some roasted peanuts and a dish of cucumber slices, it sure hits the spot.
 Beer in Vietnam tends to have less alcohol than the American and European brands, so you can lift a couple cups without getting too tipsy.
 Although, judging by the flushed faces and loud conversations all around us, folks were drinking than just a couple cups.

-In total, the six beers, tofu, cucumber, and peanuts we had came to a whopping $3.50.
+In total, the six beers, tofu, cucumber, and peanuts we had came to a whopping site hot asian free videos $3.50.

 You can read more about beer in Vietnam in this recent New York Times feature.